davidcamilo0710/QATAR_2022_Prediction/README.md

 # World Cup QATAR 2022 Prediction: Project Overview

-## Code and Resources Used
+## Resources Used

-## QATAR22_EDA+Data_Preparation
+## EDA

-From datasets l1 and l2, I could answer the questions listed below, which allow us to get an idea of the favorites to win the cup according to statistics.
+From datasets l1 and l2, the notebooks n1 and n2 answer the questions listed below.
+These questions allow us to get an idea of the favorites to win the cup according to statistics.

 * Who are the best players in Qatar 2022?